Wicked weather images of a hot, smoky and stormy summer in the Lower 48

 August 2021 was the deadliest month for flash flooding in the United States since Hurricane Harvey submerged Houston in August 2017.
 It was in large part due to a calamitous heavy rain event on the 21st that sent torrents of water raging through middle Tennessee.

-Meteorologists often speak of very heavy rain events in terms of recurrence interval or the average number of years we would expect to have to wait between two events of a certain magnitude.
+Meteorologists often speak of very heavy rain events in terms of recurrence interval, or the average number of years we would expect to have to wait between two events of a certain magnitude.
 For a swath of middle Tennessee, the recurrence interval exceeded 200 years, maxing out the scale.

 Hottest summer on record for the Lower 48 states

 Some weather records are so unbelievable that they feel unapproachable; for example, the heat in the summer of 1936.
 That summer, amid the drought marking the Dust Bowl, an intense dome of high pressure over the middle of the nation forced weeks of unprecedented heat.
-It was easily the warmest summer on record when it happened, which held through recent decades despite human-caused global warming.
+It was easily the warmest summer on record at the time, and it held through recent decades despite human-caused global warming.

-But the persistent heat this summer managed to edge past 1936.
-This image shows just how pervasive record-setting and much above average temperature were in 2021.
+But the persistent heat this summer managed to edge past the 1936 numbers.
+This image shows just how pervasive record-setting and much-above-average temperatures were in 2021.

-Jacob Feuerstein is a college junior studying meteorology at Cornell University.
+Feuerstein is a college junior studying meteorology at Cornell University.